Compression at 30Β° Flexion | Hip and Training Load | Activity Modification Key | Rarely Surgical

 - Lateral joint line: Ensure not meniscal tenderness

-- Noble compression test (pathognomonic)
+- Noble compression test (most useful bedside test; not validated)

 - Ober test (ITB tightness)